Non-local convolutional neural networks (nlcnn) for speaker recognition: Experiments

 \subsection{Model evaluation}

 We evaluated the models on speaker verification task with Equal Error Rate (EER) which is the value when the false-reject rate equals the false-accept rate.
 To have a fair comparison with our baseline models \cite{chung2020defence}, we used the same evaluation protocol by sampling ten 4-second temporal crops at regular intervals from each test utterance, and the mean similarity score of the all possible pairs are used as the final score.
 This evaluation protocol is in line with \cite{chung2020defence,Chung2020_odyssey,chung2018voxceleb2}.
+We repeated the model training with the same architecture setting for three times, and report the mean and standard deviation of the repeated experiments.